-Two models of vibrating-mesh nebulizer (Aeroneb Solo, Aerogen, Mountain View, California; and NIVO, Philips Respironics, Murrysville, Pennsylvania) were used.
-Both nebulizers can be placed in-line during NIV.
-The NIVO is designed specifically for NIV, and attaches to an adapter in the face mask (Fig. 2).
-All the nebulizers were powered with a nebulizer controller (Pro-X, Aerogen, Mountain View, California).
+New Aeroneb Solo VM (Aerogen, Mountain, CA) and NIVO® (Phillips Respironics, Carlsbad, CA) nebulizers were used for testing.
+Both are vibrating mesh (VM) nebulizers that can be placed in-line during NIV.
+The NIVO® is a novel light-weight VM nebulizer designed specifically for NIV that attaches to an adapter in the face mask (Figure 2).
+A Pro-X controller (Aerogen, Mountain, CA) was used to power all the nebulizers.

-Vibrating-mesh nebulizers are highly efficient,20 providing 2-4 times greater drug delivery than jet nebulizers during pediatric mechanical ventilation.21 They also allow medication to be delivered without having to disconnect the patient from positive pressure, can remain in-line when not being used, and some models can be configured to provide continuous bronchodilator therapy.
-Unlike a jet nebulizer, no flow is added to the patient circuit by a vibrating-mesh nebulizer.
-Avoiding the addition of extra flow into the circuit may prevent patient-ventilator dyssynchrony from ineffective triggering that often occurs in small pediatric patients or hyperinflated asthmatic patients with intrinsic PEEP.
+VM nebulizers are highly efficient20 providing nearly 2-4 times greater drug delivery than jet nebulizers during pediatric mechanical ventilation.21 They also allow medication to be delivered without having to disconnect the patient from positive pressure, can remain in-line when not being used, and in some cases, can be configured to provide continuous bronchodilator therapy.
+Unlike jet nebulizers, no flow is added to the patient circuit by the VM nebulizers.
+Avoiding the addition of extra flow into the circuit may prevent patient-ventilator dys-synchrony from ineffective triggering that often occurs in small pediatric patients or hyperinflated asthmatic patients with auto-PEEP.